-As a quick clarification - in the framework presented above, both Caswell and Trouillot actually use the word fact rather than record - as in "the moment of fact creation," "the moment of fact assembly," and so on.
+In the framework presented above, both Caswell and Trouillot actually use the word fact rather than record - as in "the moment of fact creation," "the moment of fact assembly," and so on.
 However, I dispute this usage, for minor semantic reasons.

 As we will see, the word "fact" or "record" in this framework refers to individual points of data, bits of information, or pieces of evidence that can be assembled and used to create historical narratives.
+But consider the image in Figure 3.1.

-And I ask you: what fact is represented in this historical document?
+What fact is represented in this historic document?